Manegan/haskell-project/README.md

 ### Generate basic boolean images (to be completed)

-The module `Data.FImage.BImage.Simple` contains simple (aka) boolean images.
+The module `Data.FImage.BImage.Simple` contains simple (aka atomic) boolean images.
 More advanced boolean images will soon be obtained by combining simple boolean images with high-order functions in `Data.FImage.Transform` and `Data.FImage.Transform`.